-Certain companies which are organized under the laws of a foreign or emerging market country may nevertheless be classified by the Subadvisor and/or Advisor, as applicable, as a domestic issuer.
+Certain companies which are organized under the laws of a foreign or emerging market country may nevertheless be classified by the Advisor as a domestic issuer.
 This may occur when the company's economic fortunes and risks are primarily linked to the U.S. and the company's principal operations are conducted from the U.S. or when the company's equity securities trade principally on a U.S. stock exchange.